ProteinsWebTeam/interpro-docs/docs/browse.rst

 Proteins
 ========
 List of proteins that are included in this entry displayed in a table.
-There is an the option to display only proteins that have been manually curated in UniprotKB (**reviewed**), only proteins that have been automatically annotated (**unreviewed**), or all proteins (**both**, default).
+There is an option to display only proteins that have been manually curated in UniprotKB (**reviewed**), only proteins that have been automatically annotated (**unreviewed**), or all proteins (**both**, default).

 For each protein, the table displays the UniProt ID, name, corresponding gene, the organism where it is found,